Modeling the thermodynamics of the FeTi hydrogenation under para-equilibrium: an ab-initio and experimental study

-The present work aims at studying the hydrogenation of the FeTi alloy focusing on its structural and thermodynamic features.
+The present work aims at modeling the thermodynamics of the FeTi alloy hydrogenation focusing on its structural and thermodynamic features.
 The reported crystal structures of the relevant phases were used as a starting point for the thermodynamic modeling as well as to guide \emph{ab-initio} calculations of thermochemical properties of FeTi hydrides.
-Newly measured experimental PCI curves supplemented the available information on hydrogen solubilities.
+Newly measured experimental pressure-composition-isotherm (PCI) curves supplemented the available information on hydrogen solubilities.
 The literature review and the acquired data in this work provided the key information to perform the Calphad assessment.
-The calculated phase diagrams and thermodynamic properties are discussed and compared to the reported data.
+The calculated phase diagrams and thermodynamic properties are discussed and compared with the reported data.